wetfloo/cs_config/cs2cfg/README.md

 | `F3` (**not a numpad key**) | Autobuy (controlled by `cl_autobuy`, *modified*) |
 | `DEL`(**not a numpad key**) | Sell back all (that's possible to sell)          |

-### Desubtick toggle

-`desub_off` will **disable desubtick** for movement, while `desub_on` will enable it, supposedly improving the movement consistency.
-Desubticking is disabled by default, aligning with the default configuration of CS2.

 ### Lineup crosshair

 By default, `q` toggles radar zoom; however, when holding down